nshi-stat/skmdata/README.md

 - atrisk: no. at risk table
 - xatrisk: x-axis variable for no. at risk table

-* if argument 'event_value' is specified
+If argument 'event_value' is specified

 - adjleft: raw adjusted no at risk
 - adjatrisk: variable of adjusted no at risk table